St. Michael's High School: History

 In 1968 St. Michael's moved to its current location at 100 Siringo Road and became co-educational upon the closing of the Loretto Academy for Girls.
 It also became exclusively a day school; previously the high school took on boarders from New Mexico and other states.
 The original campus was sold to the State of New Mexico, which turned the two older buildings into government offices and demolished the other campus structures.

-Since 1967 there has been a gradual but steady increase in the number of lay teachers at St. Michael's, as the Brothers grow older and retire.
-In 1988, St. Michael's admitted its first lay person to the board of trustees and soon after hired its first lay, and first female, principal.

-In 1957, students at St. Michael's helped tear down old barracks at Los Alamos, and moved them to the then St. Michael's College (now College of Santa Fe).
-A large number of students participated in this on weekends.